Bubka/2FAuth-Docs/docs/index.md

-# Introduction
+---
+label: Welcome
+---

-Welcome to the 2FAuth documentation.
+# Welcome to 2FAuth Docs

 2FAuth is a web based self-hosted alternative to One Time Passcode (OTP) generators like Google Authenticator, designed for both mobile and desktop.